massykaps/blackjack-app/README.md

+This was a project that I started for the BBC application processs for their bbc software engineering graduate scheme.
+The task was to be given 8 blackjack scenarios and use my language of choice to test them and make them pass.

+Within this project, I used the principles of test driven development that I'd learnt during my time with Manchester Codes (now Command Shift).

+My language of choice was Javascript, using the node framework and testing with Jest.
+I did find this slightly harder than I expected as I had to almost learn blackjack again but through the prism of javascript.

+//* Below is the readME provided by BBC*//

 ## Blackjack Tech Test - Starter Code

 This code is offered as a potential starting point for completing the BBC Software Engineering Graduate Scheme tech test.
 You do **not** have to use this starter code.

 ### Getting started